Boarding Gate: Casting

 Lead actress Asia Argento was considered by the director to be "inseparable from the narrative"; protagonist Michael Madsen was cast later via a mutual association with Nick Nolte, as Assayas conducted a search for an actor suited to the physical properties of the role.
 The scenes documenting their relationship, from the reunion after their long and awkward estrangement to the murder in his apartment, were shot in chronological order.
 Their first meeting was on camera, during the shoot of the reunion scene.
 Assayas remarks on Madsen's unpredictability as an actor, contributing his own small touches to his scenes.
 The choreography in the scene of violent sex play on Miles' balcony involving strangulation with a belt, for example, was vastly expanded by Madsen's suggestions.

 Kelly Lin and Carl Ng, playing the ambitious Wong couple, were selected as good examples of the "new generation" of actors working in the Hong Kong film industry.
 Kim Gordon, whose acting roles had been considerably undemanding before Boarding Gate, had worked with Assayas previously with the music for Irma Vep and Demonlover.
 Based on her experience of living in Hong Kong in her youth and on her desire to further her acting career, Assayas cast her in a supporting role.

 Themes and significance

 Wayne State University professor of English Steven Shaviro, author of The Cinematic Body, has composed a lengthy essay on the themes of conduits and interchangeability in the world of global capitalism as they are explored and visualized in Boarding Gate.

 Reception

 The film has garnered mixed to negative reviews.
-Review aggregator Rotten Tomatoes reported that 30% of critics gave the film positive reviews, based on 43 reviews.
+Review aggregator Rotten Tomatoes reported that 31% of critics gave the film positive reviews, based on 45 reviews, with the website's critics consensus reading, "Boarding Gate has little substance beneath its faux-thriller surface, and marks a step down from director Olivier Assayas' usual work."
 Metacritic reported the film had an average score of 47 out of 100, based on 15 reviews.